imoutsatsos/JENKINS-EDIT_PROPERTIES/README.md

 1. Provide a URL of a java style properties file
 2. Select one or more properties to review or edit.
 Use the filter to easily identify related properties
 3. Current values of selected PROPERTIES are dsiplayed.
 You can edit the VALUE field directly
-4. Perform one of the availabel Actions (UPDATE,DELETE,CREATE,RENAME).
+4. Perform one of the available Actions (UPDATE,DELETE,CREATE,RENAME).
 Actions apply to checked PROPERTY values only
 5. Click 'Build' to replace original properties file with the updated one.
 A backup of the original file is archived as a build artifact